Updated July 2026 · Reviewed by a Form 5472 specialist

 Source: IRS Instructions for Form 5472, Parts IV–VI.
 Verified June 2026.

 Yes.
-Since 2017, a foreign-owned single-member LLC is treated as a corporation for IRS Form 5472 reporting.
+Since 2017, a foreign-owned single-member LLC is treated as a corporation for Form 5472 reporting.
 It must obtain an EIN, file a pro forma Form 1120 with Form 5472 attached, and report every transaction with its foreign owner — even with zero US income.

 A single-member LLC is normally a disregarded entity: the IRS ignores it and looks through to the owner.
 For most tax purposes that is still true.
 But final regulations under T.D.
 9796 carved out an exception: a foreign-owned disregarded entity is treated as a separate corporation solely for the reporting and record-keeping rules of section 6038A.
-This rule has applied since the 2017 tax year.

 The LLC also needs an EIN (Employer Identification Number) before it can file.
 A non-resident without a Social Security Number applies for the EIN with Form SS-4, by fax or mail.

-IRS Form 5472 has nine parts.
+Form 5472 has nine parts.
 They identify the US reporting entity, the 25% foreign owner, any related parties, and the dollar amount of every reportable transaction, grouped into monetary transactions and non-monetary or less-common items.

 | Part | Reports |